The Story of Martha: "Star-Crossed" by Simon Jowett

-The tale picks up at the labor damp.
+The tale picks up at the labour camp.
 In the story, the Doctor and Martha discover a room full of empty cryogenic units.
 The Doctor concludes that they are a ship full of frozen colonists.
 They will thaw and awake when they reach the target planet.
 And, as the ship they are on has yet to reach its target, the cargo should still be dormant.
 This flashback is revealed to be a part of Martha's memories, as things begin to happen which she knows did not occur first time around.
 Martha regains consciousness, revealing the flashback to have been a dream-memory, and comes face to face with a young woman and Breed.
 They are not alone.
 The room is paced with other people, all wearing Breed's face.

 Elsewhere, the Doctor meets the Head of the Steering Council, Treve; who along with another group, had been hunting Breed.
 It is revealed that Treve and Laine, the leader of the smaller group, had been frozen themselves; and had been awake for two years.
 Breed was classed as an Artificial, genetic clones made to perform maintenance checks and to deal with emergencies.
 Treve states that Breed and the other Artificials have changed their designations and given themselves human names.
 Breed now calls himself Edison.
 Becoming individuals themselves, the Breeds had developed beyond their original function.